We are committed to providing high-quality medical care and cultivating medical professionals who can contribute to developing the medical field.

 Foreign patients need to follow these regulations if they wish to have consultations and treatment.

-Foreign patients must be supported by a designated coordinator.
 This is because University of Tsukuba Hospital staffs are unable to complete all the formalities related to the acceptance of foreign patients and they rely on the assistance of a medical coordinator.
-Doctors, nurses, back offices staff and designated coordinator work together to assist and care for foreign patients and each has following duties and responsibilities.

 Doctors・Nurses | Medical judgement, making treatment schedule, consultations, examinations, treatments etc |